markostanimirovic/re-streamer/README.md

 (emit fruits "Orange")
 ```

-Now, both subscriber functions will be executed and in the console will be printed:
+Now, both subscriptions will be executed and in the console will be printed:

 ```
 Fruits: Orange